Muzammil-Elahi/HiringHub/README.md

 ## Features

 ### For Job Seekers
-- **AI-Powered Job Matching**: See match percentages based on your resume and skills
+- **AI-Powered Job Matching**: See color-coded match percentages based on your resume and skills
+- **Match Sorting**: Sort job listings by match percentage to find the best opportunities
 - **One-Click Apply**: Apply to jobs with a single click using your stored resume
 - **Profile Management**: Create and maintain a professional profile
 - **Resume Upload**: Store your resume for easy applications
-- **Real-Time Messaging**: Communicate directly with hiring managers
+- **Real-Time Messaging**: Communicate directly with hiring managers with job context
 - **Video/Audio Calls**: Participate in interviews directly through the platform
 - **Application Tracking**: Monitor all your job applications in one place

 ### For Hiring Managers
 - **Job Posting**: Create and manage detailed job listings
+- **Job Management**: Dedicated dashboard for managing all your job postings
 - **Candidate Matching**: AI-powered candidate suggestions based on job requirements
 - **Application Management**: View and process applications efficiently
 - **Company Profile**: Showcase your company to potential candidates
-- **Real-Time Messaging**: Communicate directly with candidates
+- **Real-Time Messaging**: Communicate directly with candidates with job context
 - **Video/Audio Interviews**: Conduct interviews without leaving the platform
 - **Application Statistics**: Track application metrics for each job posting